Active Exploration via Autoregressive Generation of Missing Data: Abstract

 \section{Abstract}

 We pose uncertainty quantification and exploration in online decision-making as a problem of training and generation from an autoregressive sequence model, an area experiencing rapid innovation.
-Our approach rests on viewing uncertainty as arising from missing future outcomes that would be revealed through appropriate action choices, rather than from unobservable latent parameters of the environment.
-This reformulation aligns naturally with modern machine learning capabilities: we can i) train generative models through next-outcome prediction rather than fit explicit priors, ii) assess uncertainty through autoregressive generation rather than parameter sampling, and iii) adapt to new information through in-context learning rather than explicit posterior updating.
-To showcase these ideas, we formulate a challenging meta-bandit problem where effective performance requires leveraging unstructured prior information (like text features) while exploring judiciously to resolve key remaining uncertainties.
-We validate our approach through both theory and experiments.
-Our theory establishes a reduction, showing success at offline next-outcome prediction translates to reliable online uncertainty quantification and decision-making, even with strategically collected data.
-Semi-synthetic experiments show our insights bear out in a news-article recommendation task, where article text can be leveraged to minimize exploration.
+Our approach rests on viewing uncertainty as arising from missing future outcomes that could be revealed through action choices, rather than from unobservable latent parameters of the environment.
+This reformulation aligns naturally with modern machine learning capabilities: we can i) train generative models through next-outcome prediction rather than fit explicit priors, ii) assess uncertainty through autoregressive generation rather than sampling latent parameters from posteriors, and iii) adapt to new information by extending the sequence model's context rather than explicit posterior updating.
+Our main theoretical result establishes a reduction from online decision-making to offline next-outcome prediction: Bayesian regret is controlled directly by the sequence model's offline prediction loss, without requiring an explicit latent-variable posterior.
+Experiments, including a semi-synthetic news recommendation task, show that autoregressive generation produces calibrated epistemic uncertainty and enables effective exploration by using article text as prior information to focus exploration on resolving remaining uncertainties.